 Most homeowners I meet in the west metro don’t actually want to move.
-They love their school district, their neighborhood, their commute.
+They love their lake, their neighborhood, their commute.
 They just need their house to grow up with them.

 That’s almost always an addition project — and it’s one of the more complicated things a homeowner can take on.
 Here’s the full path I walk clients through.